Sparrow - Reception

 Literacy

-Linking to our topic 'Marvellous Me!', in Year R we will be reading the books:
+Linking to our topic 'Wonderful World', in Year R we will be reading these books:

 In Literacy, we will learn to: